LeonhardSchecher/EstResTrends/README.md

 scrape.py tries to download articles or the introduction page.
 The links are taken from etis. etis_api.py downloads the data from etis in .json format.
 This data contains atleast the article's title.

-test.ipynb - Test file, trying out the GPT API
+## test.ipynb - Test file trying out the GPT API